 Export and Share Hyper-V Virtual Machines

 Another feature a lot of people do not know about is that you can export Hyper-V Virtual Machines to copy them to another computer or server.
 The great thing about this, this can even be done while the virtual machine is running and you can also export the state of the virtual machine with it.
 You can use the UI to do this, or you just run PowerShell using the Export-VM cmdlet.

 Export-VM -Name TomsVM -Path D:\

-In the Windows 10 Fall Creators Update Microsoft also added a button to shared the Virtual Machine.
-This does not only export the virtual machine but it also create a compressed VM Export File (.vmcz).
+In the Windows 10 Fall Creators Update, Microsoft also added a button to share the Virtual Machine.
+This does not only export the virtual machine, but it also creates a compressed VM Export File (.vmcz).

 I hope this short list was helpful and showed you some features you didn’t know were there in Hyper-V. Some of these features are still in preview and are might not available in production versions of Hyper-V. Leave your favorite secret Hyper-V features in the comments!